exoriente/nodice/nodice.md

 ### Resolution

 The combatant with the highest score wins.
-If the difference between the combat levels is three or more the combat is resolved at the end of the round.
+If the difference between the combat levels is three or more the combat is resolved at the end of the same round.
 If the difference is less than three, the combat is resolved at the end of the scene.
-Such a situation is called *combat lock* and the combatants cannot disengage without risking life and limb.
+Such a situation is called *tied combat* and the combatants cannot disengage without risking life and limb.
 Combat lock is resolved only at the end of combat or when other characters intervne or other events influencing the balance.
 Then the situation is evaluated anew.

 ### Ganging up